ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 2. [The Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) \
    Adds syntax highlighting, commands, hover tips, and linting for docker related files.

-## Mono Repos and Go Modules
+## Go Modules in Mono Repos

-Our mono repo has two folders, one for the client; one for the api.
+Our repo has two folders, one for the client side; the other for the api.
 When using Go modules, VSCode seems to complain when our api is not the project root.
 Right click below the project tree in the sidebar region to fix this.

 Click on "Add Folder To Workspace" and select the `api` folder.